 Based on data analysis, the School Safety Planning Committee identified two safety-related goals for the next school year as well as the strategies and/or programs that will be used to meet those goals.
 The objective is to provide meaningful goals in order to improve the campus climate.
 The goals are reported, with the Safety Plan, to the board of education and are shared with the school staff and community.
 In order to keep the goals as a safety focus for the school year, at least three brief meetings were held to review data and progress.

-Safety Plan Goals for 2012 - 2013
+Safety Plan Goals for 2013 - 2014

-GOAL 1: Reduce the number of incidents of student bullying by 25 percent during school time.
+GOAL 1: Reduce the number of incidents of threats, intimidation, harassment and bullying during the school day.